 ESSE was created in Rome in January 1990.

 The Society is a European federation of national higher educational associations for the study of English.
 Individual membership of the Society is obtained via the corporate membership of national or joint-national constituent associations.
+In other words, membership of ESSE is granted by the membership of a national association affiliated to ESSE.
 The Society endeavours to reflect the cultural and geographical diversity of Europe in its institutions.

 The aim of the Society is to advance the education of the public by promoting the European study and understanding of English languages, literatures in English and cultures of English-speaking peoples.